 Airports need paved apron areas for parking the portion of their based aircraft fleet that is not hangared, as well as for short-term use by transient aircraft visiting the airport.
-Including the airline apron (B), there are seven apron areas at Sonoma County Airport designated as A (transient), C (FBO), D, E, and F. Facilities are available for approximately 596 based and transient aircraft Airport-wide, including 246 County-owned hangars of varying sizes in the southeast quadrant of the Airport (Aprons D and E) and twenty County-owned small hangars in the Apron F area at the south end of the Airport, along with privately-owned hangars.
-There are an additional 58 fixed-wing aircraft, including jets located in private hangar facilities and 13 aircraft on tiedowns on the east side (including 3 California Department of Forestry and Fire Protection [CDF/Calfire] aircraft.
+Including the airline apron (B), there are seven apron areas at the Airport designated as A (transient), C (FBO), D, E, and F. Facilities are available for approximately 596 based and transient aircraft Airport-wide, including 246 County-owned hangars of varying sizes in the southeast quadrant of the Airport (Aprons D and E) and twenty County-owned small hangars in the Apron F area at the south end of the Airport, along with privately-owned hangars.
+There are an additional 58 fixed-wing aircraft, including jets located in private hangar facilities and 13 aircraft on tiedowns on the east side (including 3 CAL FIRE aircraft).
 Twelve helicopters are based on the east side including those owned by the Sonoma County Sheriff's Department and REACH.
-On the west side, the Experimental Aircraft Association (EAA) maintains facilities for 36 aircraft, including 19 in hangars and 16 on tiedowns.
+On the west side, the EAA maintains facilities for 36 aircraft, including 19 in hangars and 16 on tiedowns.